-US traffic deaths fall slightly in Q2, but deaths still high
+US traffic deaths fall slightly in Q2 but remain high

 Estimates from the National Highway Traffic Safety Administration show that 20,175 people died in crashes from January through June, an increase of 0.5% over the same period last year.

 The small second-quarter decline came after seven-straight quarters of increases that started in in the third quarter of 2020.
+The agency estimated that 10,590 people died on roadways from April to June, nearly 5% fewer than the same period a year ago.

 The drop may signal that traffic deaths are finally dropping after an increase fueled by more risky driving that happened as roads were clear of traffic during lockdowns early in the pandemic.